Pahdor/DS2-HLS/README.md

 # DS2-HLS

 Code repository for the paper:
 **"Two-Stage Distribution-Aware Learning and Gradient Conflict Mitigation for Robust HLS Design Prediction"**
-(Submitted to AAAI 2026)

 ---